AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/ElectronSystemBrowserTestApp/README.md

     }
 ```

-**Note: On macOS and Linux, this feature will only work when your app is packaged.
-It will not work when you're launching it in development from the command-line.
-For more information on how to pack an electron application please check the [electron documentation](https://www.electronjs.org/docs/latest/tutorial/launch-app-from-url-in-another-app#packaging>).**
+**Note: You may have to package the app for this feature to work on macOS and Linux.
+It might not work when launching it in development from the command-line.
+For more information on how to pack an electron application, please check the [electron documentation](https://www.electronjs.org/docs/latest/tutorial/launch-app-from-url-in-another-app#packaging).**

 ## Explore the sample